ericabxy/srd20/docs/_srd/MonstersG.markdown

 pounds.

-Ghaeles speak Celestial, Infernal, and Draconic, but can communicate with almost any creature, thanks to their *[tongues *[ability.
+Ghaeles speak Celestial, Infernal, and Draconic, but can communicate with almost any creature, thanks to their *tongues* ability.

-Combat
+#### Combat

 Ghaeles who enter combat prefer direct confrontation and damaging attacks to more subtle or insidious methods.
-They usually fight in their humanoid form, wielding incandescent *[+4 holy greatswords.
-*[If a ghaele desires mobility, it assumes its globe form and blasts the enemy with light rays.
+They usually fight in their humanoid form, wielding incandescent *+4 holy greatswords*.
+If a ghaele desires mobility, it assumes its globe form and blasts the enemy with light rays.

 A ghaele's natural weapons, as well as any weapons it wields, are treated as chaotic-aligned and good-aligned for the purpose of